wanyuenmei/di/di-tester/README.md

 You can trigger a new test run by sending a GET or POST request to `http://$IP/cgi-bin/trigger_run`, or manually SSHing in and running the `di-tester` script.

-You can update the tests to run by sending a GET or POST to `http://$IP/cgi-bin/update_tests`.

-## Hooks
-There's a pre-push hook at [pre-push](config/hooks/pre-push).
-Once you fill in the IP, it triggers a testing run for your current branch.

-To install it, simply copy the file into `.git/hooks/pre-push`

-If you want to make a push without triggering the hook, you can do `git push --no-verify`

 ## Adding tests
 To add a test, simply place it in the [tests](tests) directory.
 Exit with a non-zero value if the test failed.
 Any output to stdout will be saved and